kjosib/kjosib.github.io/code_qa.md

    This is the fundamental theorem in the theory of constraints.
 2. *That same limit sets the maximum worthwhile pace for other operations.*
    Moving any faster only creates a backlog of incomplete work-in-progress.
-   Beyond your batch size, that backlog doesn't do you any good, because of rule 1 above.
+   Beyond your batch size, that backlog doesn't do you any good.
 3. *Put the slowest walker at the head of the line, and the fastest at the end.*
    This is metaphor.
 The image is of a tight line of hikers who do not spread out.
    In concept, this is about minimizing even the space available for work-in-progress to pile up